eProsima/Fast-DDS-docs/docs/fastdds/discovery/server_client.rst

   The only difference between them is how they handle meta-traffic.
   The user traffic, that is, the traffic among the DataWriters and DataReaders they create is role-independent.

-- All *server* and *client* discovery info will be shared with linked *clients*. will be shared with the *server* or *servers* linked to it.
+- All *server* and *client* discovery information will be shared with linked *clients*.
   Note that a *server* may act as a *client* for other *servers*.

-- *Clients* require a beforehand knowledge of the *servers* they want to link to.
+- *Clients* require a beforehand knowledge of the *servers* to which they want to link.
-  Basically it's reduced to the *server* identity (henceforth called ``GuidPrefix``) and a list of locators where the *server* is listening.
+  Basically it is reduced to the *server* identity (henceforth called ``GuidPrefix``) and a list of locators where the *server* is listening.
-  This locators define also the transport protocol (UDP or TCP) the client will use to contact the *server*.
+  These locators also define the transport protocol (UDP or TCP) the client will use to contact the *server*.

   - The ``GuidPrefix`` is the RTPS standard RTPSParticipant unique identifier, a 12-byte chain.
     This identifier allows clients to assess whether they are receiving messages from the right server, as each